What To Do When Hit By An Uninsured Driver

-Approximately one in seven California drivers is uninsured, according to estimates from the California Department of Transportation.
-This means that even drivers who are properly insured themselves run a very real chance of getting into an accident with an uninsured driver in California.
+The startingly statistics on uninsured drivers in California mean that even drivers who are properly insured themselves run a very real chance of getting into an accident with an uninsured driver in California.
 In the event that this should happen to you, it is in your best interest to be prepared and know what steps to take after the crash.

 Call the Police

-If you have a smart phone or other camera available, take pictures after an accident to provide documentation of the scene and any damage that has occurred, including:
+If you have a smartphone or other cameras available, take pictures after a car accident to provide documentation of the scene and any damage that has occurred, including:

 - Vehicle damage.